 According to FDEP requirements, Numeric Nutrient Criteria (NNC) (expressed as an annual geometric mean) cannot be exceeded more than once in a three-year period.
 Due to low water conditions at Station 22.
 FDEP data requirements for the NNC could not be met in 2007 and 2010 through 2017 (Table 1).
-The 2008 and 2009 results showed that the NNC thresholds were not exceeded.
 Because of persistent low water/dry conditions, staff eliminated this sampling station in the 3rd quarter of 2017 and established Station SB2 further downstream.
 Based on two samples (in 2017), the geometric mean of Total Nitrogen (0.29 mg/L) and Phosphorus (0.05 mg/L) at Station SB2 were below the NNC values.
-The 2018-2022 FDEP data requirements for the NNC were met and results demonstrated that NNC thresholds were not exceeded for Station SB2.
+The 2018-2023 FDEP data requirements for the NNC were met and results demonstrated that NNC thresholds were not exceeded for Station SB2.